AutoZone, Inc.

 What are the main risks of holding AZO?

-Based on the provided information, here are the key risks of holding AutoZone (AZO) stock, ordered by importance:
+Based on the provided information, the key risks of holding AutoZone (AZO) stock are:

 What is the price forecast for AZO in 2026?